-Modeling how concepts are learned from experience is an important challenge for cognitive science.
-In cognitive psychology, progressive alignment, i.e., comparing highly similar examples, has been shown to lead to rapid learning.
-In AI, providing negative examples (near-misses) that are very similar has been proposed as another way to accelerate learning.
-This paper describes a model of concept learning that combines these two ideas, using sketched input as a means of automatically encoding data to reduce tailorability.
-SEQL, which models analogical generalization, is used to implement progressive alignment.
-The processing of nearmiss examples is modeled by using the Structure Mapping Engine to hypothesize classification criteria based on differences.
-This near-miss analysis is performed both on labeled negative examples provided as input, and by using analogical retrieval to find near-miss examples when positive examples are provided.
-We use a corpus of sketches to show that the model can learn concepts based on sketches and that incorporating near-miss analysis improves learning.
+Learning to classify examples as concepts is an important challenge for cognitive science.
+In cognitive psychology analogical generalization, i.e., abstracting the common structure of highly similar examples, has been shown to lead to rapid learning.
+In AI, providing very similar negative examples (near-misses) has been shown to accelerate learning.
+This paper describes a model of concept learning that combines these two ideas.
+SAGE, which models analogical generalization, is used to implement progressive alignment.
+Near-miss analysis is modeled by using the Structure Mapping Engine to hypothesize classification criteria based on differences between examples with conflicting classifications.
+Analogical retrieval is used to pull near-misses from memory automatically.
+We use a sketch understanding system to generate qualitative spatial representations of examples from a corpus of sketched concepts.
+We show that the model can learn the typical features and classification criteria for a concept from sketches, and that the incorporation of near-miss analysis improves classification performance over progressive alignment and similarity alone.